+Material budget.
 To achieve good vertex resolution, it is especially important to minimize the material up to and including the first measurement.
-This requirement, and the need to provide precise vertexing in both z and $\phi$ , leads to the choice of double-sided detectors.
-Given the increased module length with respect to the BaBar SVT, in order to minimize the number of sensors required, the complexity of the assembly and the insensitive area between adjacent sensors and to ease the alignment task, we foresee to have the sensors fabricated on 150 mm diameter wafers, which is by now a widely available option from sensor suppliers.
-For layers 1 to 5 we plan to use 300 $\mu$ m thick silicon wafers, which are a standard choice and present acceptable handling properties.
-For layer 0, given the very stringent limitations on the amount of material, we will be forced to go to 200 $\mu m$ thick substrates.
-Processing double sided sensors on thin, 150 mm wafers is a significant challenge, which very few manufacturers are willing to tackle.
-Unfortunately, while the other layers could also be assembled from smaller sensors, fabricated on 100 mm wafers, layer 0 sensors do not fit in 100 mm wafers.
-This is due to the requirement to have only one sensor per layer 0 module, which in turn is dictated by the need to avoid insensitive regions and mechanical support structures, and also by limitations on the available number of readout channels.
-These difficulties are mitigated by the very small number of Mod.
-0 sensors required and the fact that five of them can comfortably fit into a single 150 mm wafer.
-Because of this, a low fabrication and assembly yield can be tolerated for Layer 0 sensors.
+This requirement, and the need to provide precise vertexing in both z and φ , leads to the choice of double-sided detectors.
+Given the increased module length with respect to the BABAR SVT, in order to minimize the number of sensors required, the complexity of the assembly and the insensitive area between adjacent sensors - and to ease the alignment task - we foresee to have the sensors fabricated on 150 mm diameter wafers, which is by now an available option from several sensor suppliers.
+For Layers 1 to 5 we plan to use 300 μ m thick silicon wafers, which are a standard choice and present acceptable handling properties.
+For Layer0, given the very stringent limitations on the amount of material, we will be forced to go to 200 μ m thick substrates.
+Processing double sided sensors on thin, 150 mm diameter wafers is a significant challenge, which very few manufacturers are willing to tackle.
+Unfortunately, while the other layers could also be assembled from smaller sensors, fabricated on 100 mm wafers, Layer0 sensors do not fit inside 100 mm wafers.
+This is due to the requirement to have only one sensor per Layer0 module, which in turn is dictated by the need to avoid insensitive regions and mechanical support structures, and also by limitations on the available number of readout channels.
+These difficulties are mitigated by the very small number of Layer0 sensors required and the fact that five of them can comfortably fit into a single 150 mm wafer.
+Because of this, a low fabrication and assembly yield can be tolerated for Layer0 sensors.

-Efficiency The silicon detectors must maintain high single-point efficiency in order to achieve the requirements given in Section xxx for high overall track reconstruction efficiency and good tracking resolution.
-Loss of efficiency can occur from intrinsic strip inefficiencies, from bad interconnections, or from faulty electronics channels.
-Intrinsic strip inefficiencies can occur due to fabrication defects or handling damage which can result in strips with high leakage currents, poor insulation or broken AC-coupling capacitor.
-Good fabrication processes can achieve a total rate of defects below 1% with a reasonable yield (> 70%).
+Efficiency.
+The silicon detectors must maintain high single-point efficiency in order to achieve the requirements given in Section ?? for high overall track reconstruction efficiency.
+Loss of efficiency can occur from defective sensor strips, from bad interconnections, or from faulty electronics channels.
+Sensor related inefficiencies can be due to fabrication defects or handling damage, which can result in strips with high leakage currents, poor insulation or broken AC-coupling capacitor.
+Our goal is to achieve an overall single-detector strip failure rate of less than 1%.
+The experience gained from from a large production of double-sided AC-coupled detectors for the ALICE Inner Tracking System indicates that a total rate of defective strips below 1% can be achieved with reasonable yield (>70%).